amanarora9848/unige-rt1-assignment1/README.md

 ### Below is the pseudocode for assignment22
 ```
-Pseudocode

-Program to make the robot grab nearest silver token and drop near the nearest gold token, with 1 silver and 1 gold token per pair
+PSEUDOCODE: Program to make the robot grab nearest silver token and drop near the nearest gold token, with 1 silver and 1 gold token per pair

-FLAG selector = True
+FLAG selector ← True

 procedure DRIVE(speed, time)
     left motor power ← speed